-I am currently marketing Dear Child of Mine, An Heirloom Devotional for the Unborn Child to churches in the United States.
+Dear Child of Mine, An Heirloom Devotional for the Unborn Child is currently being marketed to churches, pregnancy centers, and maternity homes in the United States.

 Several hours have passed.
 You are ready to call it a day and start again early tomorrow, when you notice a beautiful piece of furniture.
 As you go to investigate, you hit your head on a joist.
 "Ouch!" you all but scream into the empty space and quickly rub your head.
 While walking to the beautiful buffet you saw before your mishap, your attention is drawn to a dusty old box, almost hidden beneath the rafters.
 It has something written on it.
 Getting closer, and squinting through the darkness in this part of the attic, you see that it is labeled 'Endearments'.
 Now you're so curious you forget all about your head, gather up the box and bring it to the center of the attic, under the light, and you sit yourself down on an old stool, wondering what kind of endearments could be inside.